-- Co-host of Newz of the World, a international news review podcast with Tim Pritlove.
+- Co-host of Newz of the World, an international news review podcast with Tim Pritlove.

-- Producer for UnPresidented Podcast, hosted by John Aravosis and Cliff Schecter.
+- Consultant/Producer for UnPresidented Podcast, hosted by John Aravosis and Cliff Schecter.
+(2019-2021)

 - Guest Producer at Radio Open Source; the world’s first podcast with Christopher Lydon.

 - Producer and host of Sourcecode.Berlin a bi-monthly Wikimedia Deutschland podcast on open source, open culture and creativity within the world of free knowledge.
 (60 Episodes 2015-2018)

 - Producer and host of The HONEST Podcast, EU funded research podcast on the history of nuclear energy and society.
 (6 episodes)

 - Producer and host of Realities; live streaming interview miniseries/podcast with passionate and creative individuals making a difference in this world.
 (12 Episodes 2016-2017)